Kayteeseun/Cyclistic-Casestudy/README.md

 PREPARE

-This is public data that I used to explore how different customer types are using Cyclistic bikes.
-Download the previous 12 months of Cyclistic trip data here divvy_tripdata..
+This is public data that I used to explore how different customer types are using Cyclitic bikes.
+Download  the  previous  12  months of  Cyclistic  trip  data here.
 The data has been made available by Motivate International Inc. under  this license.)

 Bias or credibility in this data